-CTX-009 (a.k.a.
-ABL001) - bispecific antibody targeting DLL4 and VEGF-A
+CTX-009(a.k.a.
+ABL001) - anti-DLL4 x VEGF-A bispecific antibody

-CTX-009 is an investigational bispecific antibody that simultaneously blocks Delta-like ligand 4/Notch ("DLL4") and vascular endothelial growth factor A ("VEGF-A") signaling pathways, which are critical to angiogenesis and tumor vascularization.
+CTX-009 is an investigational bispecific antibody that simultaneously blocks Delta-like ligand 4/Notch-1 ("DLL4") and vascular endothelial growth factor A ("VEGF-A") signaling pathways, which are critical to angiogenesis and tumor vascularization.
 We have licensed exclusive global rights to CTX-009, outside of South Korea, from ABL Bio, Inc. ("ABL Bio"), a South Korea-based clinical-stage company focused on developing antibody therapeutics.
 South Korean rights are held by Handok Pharmaceuticals, Inc. ("Handok") and China rights were out-licensed from the Company to Elpiscience Biopharmaceuticals Co., Limited ("Elpiscience").

 CTX-009 is undergoing clinical development in patients with advanced solid tumors.
 A Phase 1 dose escalation and dose expansion monotherapy study and a Phase 1b combination study of CTX-009 in combination with chemotherapy have been completed.
 In the first quarter of 2021, Handok commenced a Phase 2 study of CTX-009 in combination with paclitaxel in patients with biliary tract cancers ("BTC" or "cholangiocarcinoma") in South Korea.
-The study has been enrolling patients with unresectable advanced, metastatic, or relapsed BTCs who have received one or two prior systemic therapies.
-This Phase 2 study has a Simon Two-Stage design where 3 partial responses ("PRs") among the first 21 patients enrolled in the first stage of the study will advance the study to the second stage.
-As of October 2021, there were five PRs observed among the first 17 evaluable patients (see current status under

-Q1 Program Updates below), and therefore, the criteria to advance the study to its second stage was met.
-The study is currently being conducted at four leading medical centers in South Korea.
+The study has been enrolling patients with unresectable advanced, metastatic, or relapsed BTC who have received one or two prior systemic therapies.
+This Phase 2 study has a Simon 2 stage adaptive design where 3 partial responses ("PRs") among the first 21 patients enrolled in the first stage of the study will advance the study to the second stage.
+As of April 14, 2022, there were ten PRs observed among the 24 patients enrolled, and therefore, the criteria to advance the study to its second stage was met.
+The study is being conducted at four leading medical centers in South Korea.

 We submitted an Investigational New Drug ("IND") application to the U.S. Food and Drug Administration ("FDA") in December 2021 to initiate a global Phase 2 study in the U.S. and South Korea.
 The FDA cleared our IND application in January 2022, enabling the Company to initiate a global Phase 2 clinical trial for CTX-009 in combination with paclitaxel in patients with advanced BTC in the United States and South Korea.
-Therefore, patients who were already enrolled in the study in South Korea, and additional patients who will be enrolled in the United States as well as South Korea, will all be included in this global Phase 2 clinical trial.